garner-code/doors/README.md

 ### Task

 Participants searched for target animals hiding in houses which contained 16 rooms.
-A house was represented by a 4 x 4 grid of squares, and animals were limited to appear behind one of 4 squares in each house.
+A house was represented by a 4 x 4 grid of squares, and animals could appear behind one of 4 squares in each house.

 ### Data